 The market is equally tight for finance professionals.
 Seven out of ten (72%) Hong Kong CFOs find it difficult to source qualified finance professionals, with 75% expecting the skill shortage to worsen over the next five years.

-Not surprisingly, the Hong Kong Institute of Human Resource Management recently urged companies to step up their efforts to attract and retain talent in order to stay competitive.
+Not surprisingly, the Hong Kong Institute of Human Resource Management recently urged companies to step up their efforts to attract and retain talent to stay competitive.

 With local employers upping salaries and reaching out to foreign professionals to fill the skills gap, the latest Explorer Survey from HSBC describes Hong Kong as a “mecca” for professionals.